nbeaver/cmd_oysters/README.rst

 Yes, but one-liners are the focus for now.

-This is meant to aid interactive use of commandline programs, such as core building blocks of shell scripts, not a library of robust and well-commented shell scripts.
+This is meant to aid interactive use of commandline programs, such as core building blocks of shell scripts.

-Those already exist.
+CmdOysters are not intended to be a substitute for a library of robust and well-commented shell scripts, as there are already many of these available.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Why use Python 2.7 as the implementation language?